inkVerb/VIP/101/Lesson-10.md

 grep -R Apples like *
 ```

-*Notice the errors, you must "quote" multiple words with spaces*
+*Notice the error; you must "quote" the **search string** when using multiple words with spaces as a single argument*

 | **8** :$